sbdrchauhan/python-DS-ML/10_SQL/README.md

 FROM myTable
 WHERE condition(s)
 ORDER BY col1 ASC/DESC;

+/* examples */
+SELECT Name FROM Country;
+SELECT Name FROM Country ORDER BY Name;
+SELECT Name FROM Country ORDER BY Name DESC;
+SELECT Name FROM Country ORDER BY Name ASC;
+SELECT Name, Continent FROM Country ORDER BY Continent, Name; /* first order by Continent, then Name */ /* here, we order DESC by Continent, then Region, Name ASC (by default) */ SELECT Name, Continent, Region FROM Country ORDER BY Continent DESC, Region, Name;
 ```
 When an `ORDER BY` clause is specified, each row is sorted alpha-numerically based on the specified column's value.